craibuc/docker-pedscreen-windows/README.md

 # docker-pedscreen-windows
-A Windows-based, Docker container for the ped-screen application.
+A Windows-based, Docker container for the [pedscreen](https://github.com/chop-dbhi/ped-screen) application.

 ## Configuration
 One-time configuration tasks to be completed.

 > NOTE: unless otherwise indicated, the PowerShell commands should be executed in the project's root folder (`PS>`).

-### Github
+#### Github

-These settings allow you to clone a branch of the [ped-screen](https://github.com/chop-dbhi/ped-screen) application.
+These settings are used to clone a branch of the [pedscreen](https://github.com/chop-dbhi/ped-screen) application.

+Use Windows' Advanced Setting UI to create these variables: `GITHUB_ACCOUNT`, `GITHUB_TOKEN`, `GITHUB_BRANCH`.

+** OR **

-Use PowerShell to set your user-specific environment variables:
+Use PowerShell to set the user-specific environment variables:

 ```powershell
 [Environment]::SetEnvironmentVariable("GITHUB_ACCOUNT", "<github account>", "User")
 [Environment]::SetEnvironmentVariable("GITHUB_TOKEN", "<github personal-access token (PAT)>", "User")
 [Environment]::SetEnvironmentVariable("GITHUB_BRANCH", "<github branch name>", "User")
 ```

-> NOTE: you can also use the Advance Setting UI to create these variables.

 ### Pedscreen